chocolatey/choco-wiki/CreatePackages.md

 Example: In the case of `Bob.exe` you would create a file named `Bob.exe.ignore` and that file would not get a redirect batch link.
 The chocolatey package has an example of that.
 To further expand, `bob.exe.ignore` would not work because it doesn't have the correct casing.

 ## How do I set up batch redirects for [applications that have a GUI](https://github.com/chocolatey/chocolatey/issues/76)?
-If you don't want to see a hanging window when you open an application from the command line that was set up with chocolatey, you want to create a file next to the executable that is named exactly the same (case sensitive) with `.gui` suffixed on the end.
+If you don't want to see a hanging window when you open an application from the command line that was set up with chocolatey, you want to create a file next to the executable that is named exactly the same (**case sensitive**) with `.gui` suffixed on the end.

 Example: In the case of `Bob.exe` you would create a file named `Bob.exe.gui` and that file would be set up as a GUI application so the window will call it and then move on without waiting for it to finish.
+Again, `bob.exe.gui` would not work because it doesn't have the correct casing.

 ##Build Your Package